• Skip to main content

 Step through the Chronos gates and into Celestial Park, the central hub of Epic Universe and one of the most visually stunning areas in the entire park.
 Here, Art Nouveau design meets mythology, with towering statues of Luna and Apollo, dreamy water features, and sweeping views of the Helios Grand Hotel presiding over it all.

-This land feels like a love letter to vintage celestial aesthetics.
-All soft curves, golden accents, and cosmic elegance.
-Photos and videos can’t fully capture the feeling of standing beneath one of the massive statues or watching sunlight bounce off the fountains as music plays.
-It’s serene, surreal, and honestly just epic.
+This land leans into vintage celestial aesthetics.
+Think soft curves, golden accents, and cosmic elegance.
+Photos and videos don't quite do it justice.
+There's something magical about standing beneath one of those massive statues or watching sunlight dance off the fountains as music plays around you.
+It's serene, surreal, and honestly... just epic.

-Here’s a list of all the current and upcoming food & drink locations in Celestial Park (I’ll link to menus as they become available):
+Here's a list of all the current food and drink locations in Celestial Park.
+(I'll be linking to menus to the names of the locations and marking which spots require reservations and offer dietary-friendly options as that info becomes available):

 Bars & Lounges:

-- Bar Zenith – A sleek, futuristic cocktail bar with a moody glow and a great place to escape the sun.
+• Bar Zenith (Quick Service): A sleek, futuristic cocktail bar with a moody glow and a great place to escape the sun, featuring 'Cosmic Cocktail Creations' and 'a view of Celestial Park's extravagant fountain shows'.
+Located near Stardust Racers.

-- Bar Helios – Perched on the top floor of the Helios Grand Hotel, this elegant spot offers upscale cocktails and panoramic park views (reservations required).
+• Bar Helios (Table Service, $$$, Reservations Required, GF Options Available Upon Request): Located on the top floor of the Helios Grand Hotel, this elegant spot offers upscale mythology-themed cocktails, snacks, and panoramic views of the park.
+Reservations can be made online or by phone.

-- The Plastered Owl – A walk-up bar connected to The Oak & Star Tavern, perfect for a quick pint or themed cocktail.
+• The Plastered Owl (Quick Service): A walk-up bar connected to The Oak & Star Tavern, perfect for a quick pint or themed cocktail.
+Live music daily beginning at 10:45 a.m.

-- Frosty Moon – An ice cream stand offering whimsical seasonal flavors, fun toppings, and photo-worthy cones.
+• Frosty Moon (Quick Service, Vegan options Available): An ice cream stand, located directly in front of the Dark Universe entrance, offering whimsical treats, seasonal flavors, fun toppings, and photo-worthy cones.

 Sit-Down Dining: